Automattic/gutenberg-ramp/README.md

 # Gutenberg Ramp

-_Experimental: not ready for production environments, but testing and contributions are welcome_

 ### Overview

 Gutenberg Ramp is a plugin that manages the state of Gutenberg in the post-edit context.
 It loads or unloads Gutenberg in post-edit according to criteria specified in theme code.
 It is agnostic about whether Gutenberg is loading from core or via the plugin.